Here comes consumer confidence...

-The latest read on consumer confidence from the University of Michigan will be out at 10 a.m.
+The Conference Board’s latest reading of its consumer confidence index is expected to be released at 10:00 a.m.
 ET.

-Economists forecast that the UMich consumer sentiment index will clock in at 97.6 for the final March survey.
+Economists expect the index to slip slightly from 122.5 from last month’s reading of 125.6.

-Earlier this month, the preliminary report showed that the index rose to 97.6 from February’s final reading of 96.3.
+The index has seen a massive surge following the election of President Donald Trump, and March’s reading was the highest in 16 years for the index.

 Business Insider Emails & Alerts